KDZubester/SIOY/README.md

 Go to this webpage: https://www.arduino.cc/en/software

 ### Step 2
 Click on one of these three links to start the download.
-The link you need to click on will change depending on what type of computer you are using.
+The link you need to click on will change depending on what type of computer you are using. **For Mac users** The executable files may run on their own.
+But if not, double click on the Ardiuno .exe file that appeared in your Downloads folder
 ![image](https://user-images.githubusercontent.com/63425135/226770371-410e9a71-cb2c-4d7d-b8db-c7cd933b3cf7.png)

 ### Step 3